neutralinojs-community/node-neutralino/README.md

  main();
  ```
- - Now you can run/build the Neu app with neu-cli commands easily.
+ - Now you can run/build the Neu app with [neu-cli](https://neutralino.js.org/docs/cli/neu-cli) easily.
  ```bash
  # To run the app
  $ neu run